wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Exploring_containers_hands-on.md

 Docker allows you to have multiple versions or variants of the same image under the same name.
 Each variant has a unique tag.
 If you refer to images without explicitly specifying the tag, Docker assumes that you’re referring to the special latest tag.
 When uploading a new version of an image, image authors usually tag it with both the actual version number and with latest.
 When you want to run the latest version of an image, use the latest tag instead of specifying the version.

+{% hint style='info' %}
-* NOTE
+NOTE

-* The docker run command only pulls the image if it hasn’t already pulled it before.
+  The docker run command only pulls the image if it hasn’t already pulled it before.
 Using the latest tag ensures that you get the latest version when you first run the image.
 The locally cached image is used from that point on.
+{% endhint %}

 Even for a single version, there are usually several variants of an image.
 For Redis I mentioned 5.0.7-buster and 5.0.7-alpine.
 They both contain the same version of Redis, but differ in the base image they are built on.
 5.0.7-buster is based on Debian version “Buster”, while 5.0.7-alpine is based on the Alpine Linux base image, a very stripped-down image that is only 5MB in total – it contains only a small set of the installed binaries you see in a typical Linux distribution.